-The COOPERATING ENTITY (the "Holder") is the holder of a certain Conservation Easement over certain lands located in the Town of , County of , State of Maine, which certain lands are more particularly described in the Exhibit A and depicted on the Exhibit B to which this Notice is attached (the "Protected Property").

-The Holder acquired the Conservation Easement in part with funds received from The Nature Conservancy pursuant to a Maine Natural Resource Conservation Program Project Agreement between The Nature Conservancy ("TNC"), the State of Maine, Department of Environmental Protection ("DEP"), and the Holder, dated (the "Project Agreement"), a copy of which is kept at the offices of TNC, 14 Maine Street, Suite 401, Brunswick, Maine 04011 and the offices of DEP, State House Station 17, Augusta, Maine 04333.
+The COOPERATING ENTITY (the "Holder")) is the holder of a cert ain Conservation Easement over certain lands located in the Town of , County of , State of Maine, which certain lands are more particularly described in which this Notice is attached (the "Protected Propert 1 The Holder acquired the Conservation Easeme ent in part with funds re eceived from The Nature Conservancy pursuant to a Maine Natural Resource Conservancy onservation Program I Project Agreement between The Nature Conservancy ("TNC"), the State of Maine, Department of Environmental Protection ("DEP"), and the Holder, dated (the "Project Ag reement"), a copy of which is kept at the offices of TNC, 14 Maine Street, S offices of DEP, State House Station 17, Augusta, Main The purpose of the Project Agreement is to pro Lieu Fee Program Instrument between the State of Ma • •

-The purpose of the Project Agreement is to provide funding to the Holder, pursuant to an In-Lieu Fee Program Instrument between the State of Maine, Department of Environmental Protection, and the New England District U.S. Army Corps of Engineers (the "Corps"), dated September 21, 2011 (the "In Lieu Fee Program Instrument").
+Lieu Fee Program Instrument between the State of Maine, Department of Environmental Protection, and the New England District U.S. Army Corps of Engineers (the "Corps"), dated September 21, 2011 (the "In Lieu Fee Program Instrument").
 By acceptance of funding and acquisition of the Conservation Easement, Holder agrees that the terms and conditions of the Project Agreement shall be a covenant running with the Conservation Easement, and shall be binding upon the Holder, its successors and assigns as Holder of the Conservation Easement.